 The loading or unloading of unprepared or undiluted pesticides into or from a tank or mobile tank must take place in a containment works.

 Pesticide or rainwater that has accumulated in a containment work must be removed immediately after a pesticide leak or release or after the precipitation ceases.

-The regulations stipulate mandatory minimum application distances from watercourses, bodies of water, wetlands and water withdrawal sites.
+The regulations stipulate mandatory minimum application distances from lakes, watercourses, wetlands and water withdrawal sites.
 The table at the following link summarizes minimum distances to be observed, in accordance with the types of locations where storage take place.

 Retail sale outlets had to modify how they shelve and display Class 4 pesticides so that customers can no longer serve themselves.
 In addition all products listed in Schedule I of the Code and intended for domestic use had to be taken off the market.

 Ordinary citizens thus had to change their consumer habits:

 The sections on Gardening… all naturally and Maintenance of residential lawns (French) suggest solutions for replacing pesticides when pest problems arise in trees, shrubs, lawns, flowerbeds and gardens.

 The table below lists the regulations that apply to anyone selling a pesticide in the classes targeted, unless indicated otherwise.